aws-samples/aws-modernization-with-circleci/content/050_module_1/50_add_second_test.md

 ---
-title: "2.1 Add second test"
+title: "2.1 Add a second test"
 chapter: true
 weight: 10
 ---

-# Adding a second test
+## Step 1 &mdash; Adding a second test

-Let's add another test to `app.test.js` now.
-We're going to go with a simple function to test state:
+Now it is time to add another test to `app.test.js`.
+We are going to use a simple function to test state:

 ```js
 describe('Addition', () => {